CrossRef/event-data-user-guide/docs/sources/wikipedia.md

  - Publisher sites may block the Event Data Bot collecting Landing Pages.
  - Publisher sites may prevent the Event Data Bot collecting Landing Pages with robots.txt
  - The stream has no catch-up.
 If the agent is disconnected (which can happen from time to time), then edit events may be missed.
  - The RESTBase API occasionally does not contain the edit mentioned in the change.
-Although the Agent will retry several times, if it repeatedly receives an error for retriving either the old or the new versions, no event will be returned.
+Although the Agent will retry several times, if it repeatedly receives an error for retrieving either the old or the new versions, no event will be returned.
 This will be recorded in the Evidence Record as an empty input.

 ## Further information